 Option 1: Partner With an Active Note Investor

-Your investment is still secured by the property.
+Your investment is still secured by the property (the collateral doesn't change just because someone else is operating).
 You see every number before your money moves.
 You just don't have to be the one making the calls.
-Your role: review the deal package, approve the investment, collect returns.
-That's it.

 Option 2: Joint Venture (JV) on Individual Deals